men32z/redux-bookstore/README.md

 # Redux Bookstore
+> An app where you can save, remove books set categories and list them with a filter, Built with React, Redux using local storage.

 ![screenshot](https://raw.githubusercontent.com/men32z/redux-bookstore/development/docs/book2.png)

-## Project Specifications:

-In this project you will use React and Redux to build a very simple application.
-You will work in a real-world project for a fictional company that requires your help.
-The project has been split into multiple milestones, and each milestone has functional and technical requirements that you will need to implement.
+This project uses React and Redux to build a very simple application.
+The project has been split into multiple milestones, and each milestone has functional and technical requirements that was implemented.

 You can find the original project specification at: [here](https://github.com/microverseinc/project-redux-bookstore/blob/master/README.md)